-A total of 12 businesses, including restaurants and cafes, were handed the orders, with the authorities claiming that food safety and hygiene standards at each premises were so low that they presented an immediate or grave danger to the public.
+A total of 12 businesses, including restaurants and cafes, were handed the orders, with the authorities claiming that food safety and hygiene standards at each premise were so low that they presented an immediate or grave danger to the public.

 In addition, one business was handed a Prohibition Order, which officially bans it from selling food which has been found to be a danger to customers if consumed.